Culinary Arts 12

 Pre-Calculus 12

-Pre-Calc 12 is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs that require the study of theoretical calculus.
-Topics include transformations as well as wide variety of functions ranging from polynomial functions to rational functions.
+Pre-Calc 12 is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs requiring theoretical calculus.
+Topics include transformations and a wide variety of functions ranging from polynomials to rational functions.

 Required Prerequisites: Pre-Calculus 11